- Need help understanding your contract?

 Only got 3 minutes?
 Check out this 'Tenancy Tips' video from NUS!
 For more information visit www.readytorent.nus.org.uk/

-If you are looking for accommodation to rent: Speak to LetSU to see what rooms and/or properties they have available, check the list of PAL Accredited Landlords/Properties and make enquires or view the “Classifieds” section on Studynet.
+If you are looking for accommodation to rent: Check the list of PAL Accredited Landlords/Properties and make enquires or view the “Classifieds” section on Studynet.

 When you view a potential property: Make sure you check everything thoroughly and ensure that the general condition of the house is satisfactory.
 Worried you’ll forget what to check on a viewing?
 Use our Viewing Checklist!